Azure/AvereSDK/docs/README.md

-# Cloud cluster management with vfxt.py
+# Cloud Cluster Management with vfxt.py

 The vfxt.py script is a command-line tool for creating and managing Avere clusters in cloud-based virtual computing environments.